St. Croix

 of town, you will find

-where Governor General Peter Van Scholten read the proclamation
+where then Governor General Peter Van Scholten read the proclamation

 abolishing slavery on the island in 1848.
 Today

-the fort houses a museum.
+the fort is the home of a museum.
 Frederiksted has a beautiful

 waterfront that draws cruise ships and visitors from around